Light-it-labs/scramble-extensions/README.md

 ## Scramble Extensions Usage

-##Include Extensions to Scramble
+## Include Extensions to Scramble

 <p>To use the extensions that the package offers you will have to modify Scramble's config file.
-In the </p>
+Include the package extension in the "extensions" property. </p>

-###Example
+### Example
 ```
 'servers' => null,